hail-is/hail/dev-docs/development-process.md

 if you want to update code running on a Batch Worker, you will need to `make` deploy and then delete existing workers in your namespace.

-##### Migration testing

-If your change involves adding migrations, you can spin up a database locally and run those migrations by running `make batch-db` (or sub any service for `batch`) in the root of the repository.
-Multiple invocations of `make batch-db` will run any new migrations since the previous run.
-Note that migrations are immutable!
-So if you *alter* your migration, you need to first drop the database with `make batch-db DROP=1` before you run the migrations again.

 ## PR

 Once you have a branch that you are happy with, then you create a Pull Request on the GitHub UI.
 For an overview of our practices around git and pull requests, see [this doc](git-practices.md)

-You’ll want to add an appropriate reviewer in the "Reviewers" box on the right hand side of the page.
+Set a reviewer in the "Assignees" box.
+Do *not* use the "Reviewers" box.
+Our CI system specifically uses the "Assignees" box to list a developer's pending reviews at https://ci.hail.is/me.
 If you are an outside contributor and cannot request reviews, you can have CI automatically assign a reviewer.
 By writing `#assign services` or `#assign compiler` in the PR body, CI will randomly select a collaborator on the relevant team and assign them for you.

 You can also give the PR a set of labels.
 The important ones are “WIP” to make sure the pull request doesn’t get merged accidentally until you are ready,